 And Gorbachev's point is we still need to have those conversations.

-We still have enough nuclear weapons to blow up the world 100 times over, and we still could have conversations and should have conversations with Russia about reducing this.
+And we still could have conversations and should have conversations with Russia about reducing this.

 Let's talk about how this meeting came about and who you met and what you discussed.

-Uh tell us the other people that you spoke to when you were there, and but how did it come about?
+Tell us the other people that you spoke to when you were there.

-We also met with the foreign relations committee of their upper house, which is called the Federation Council, and their lower house, which is called the State Duma.
+We also met with the Foreign Relations Committee of their upper house, which is called the Federation Council, and their lower house, which is called the State Duma.

-So we had three big important meetings as well as meeting with their foreign ministry.
+So we had three big important meetings, as well as meeting with their foreign ministry.

-And the bottom line is is that nuclear arsenals, nuclear armaments, nuclear weapons control came up in every meeting.
+And the bottom line is, is that nuclear arsenals, nuclear armaments, nuclear weapons control came up in every meeting.

 Sharing of information on terrorism came up.

-But uh they did try to help us.
+But they did try to help us.

-My goal is that we should continue to have conversation with Russia so we can share information on potential radical Islamic terrorism, and they have information to help us, and we need to make sure we have good enough relations that we are helping each other.
+My goal is that we should continue to have conversation with Russia so we can share information on potential radical Islamic terrorism.

 Let's talk about what the long-term prospects are.

-I couldn't understand the reaction of everybody when Donald Trump took on Kim Jong un North Korea.
+I couldn't understand the reaction of everybody when Donald Trump took on Kim Jong-un, North Korea.

-We have seen we've seen a lot of benefits from that relationship.
+We've seen a lot of benefits from that relationship.

 One is nobody's firing missiles over Japan.